Episode Transcript

 do not have in the US, and thatis where our story begins.

-Yeah, I learned a lot
+Yeah, I learned a

-through reading your
+lot through reading your

 manuscripts.

-So, Teresa, what are theimportant take-home messages
+So, Theresa, what are theimportant take-home messages

-from this HABR article?
+from this AJVR article?

 Yeah.

-So I think formulation androute of administration really
+So, I think formulation androute of administration really

 matter.

-So, teresa, what are theimportant take-home messages
+So, Theresa, what are theimportant take-home messages

-from this HABR article?
+from this AJVR article?

 Mg per kg.